Meno Martha International Menopause Directory

 May some Countries have toilet maps, cards or Apps?

 Yes.
-Your Country may have a toilet map similar to Australia’s National Public Toilet Map: About the Toilet Map which:
+Your Country may have a toilet map similar to Australia’s National Public Toilet Map which in National Public Toilet Map: About the Toilet Map explain:

 Or your Country may have a card or App similar to the (United Kingdom) Bladder & Bowel Community’s (B&B) Free Just Can’t Wait Toilet Card.